AI-based Aortic Vessel Tree Segmentation for Cardiovascular Diseases Treatment: Status Quo: Computer-aided Aortic Tree Segmentation

 \cite{Fantazzini_2020} proposed a combination of several CNNs to overcome the problem of high resolution image segmentation.
 The workflow is shown in~\autoref{fig:Fantazzini_2020}.
-First, the original images were downsampled, so that they could be inputted into a 3D CNN to obtain an aorta segmentation.
+First, the original images were downsampled, so they could be inputted into a 3D CNN to obtain an aorta segmentation.
 These results were mainly used as a rough location of the aorta in the original images, and a volume of interest could be cropped.
 Then, three 2D CNNs were applied to segment the aorta from the cropped volumes in order to perform 2D segmentations based on axial, sagittal and coronal views, respectively.
 An aortic volume segmentation was performed with the integration of these three views.

 Currently there are still relatively few studies that apply deep learning algorithms to segment the aorta.
-The main reason may be due to the lack of labelled datasets.
+The main reason may be due to the lack of labelled datasets, like ~\cite{Radl2022avtData,radl2022avtPaper}, which has recently been released.
 The training and evaluation of a deep neural network requires enough training data with ground truth labels.
-This introduced a strong requirement of manual work of domain experts, like radiologists.
+This introduced a strong requirement for manual work of domain experts, like radiologists.
 In addition, ground truth labels created by different experts may also show a non-negligible inter-operator variability (\cite{Litjens_2017}).
-Detailed subdivision of different parts of the aorta and its branches, as shown in \autoref{fig:AorticVesselTree}, during the manual annotation could be a way to improve the universality of datasets.
+Detailed subdivision of different parts of the aorta and its branches, as shown in \autoref{fig:AorticVesselTree}, during the manual annotation, could improve the universality of datasets.

-A summary of the current studies about deep learning algorithms is presented in \autoref{tab:deeplearning}.
-These recent studies usually applied the DSC as basic metric to evaluate their approaches.
-In addition, mean surface distance (MSD) and Hausdorff distance were also used.
-The former MSD can be defined as:

-where $d(S_A,S_B)$ and $d(S_B,S_A)$ represent the mean distances between every voxel in volume A (ground truth image) and the closest voxel in volume B (segmentation result), and vice versa.
-The Hausdorff distance (HD), which measures the local maximum distance between two surfaces, can be defined as:

-where $S$ and $G$ are the segmentation results and the ground truth, $d$ represents the Euclidean distance, $sup$ is the supremum and $inf$ is the infimum.